-We will use the images below as an example to discuss the impact of both light and moderate structural pruning on a branch heavy tree.
+We will use the images below as an example to discuss the impact of both light and moderate structural pruning on a branch-heavy tree.

 The stems (a, b, and c) on the young trees in Image 1 are codominant, and they compete for crown leadership, which can threaten the tree’s stability as it grows older.
-Multiple leader stems increases the tree aspect ratio (the ratio of branch diameter to trunk diameter), which makes the tree more prone to failure than trees with one leader stem and a lower aspect ratio.
+Multiple leader stems increase the tree aspect ratio (the ratio of branch diameter to trunk diameter), which makes the tree more prone to failure than trees with one leader stem and a lower aspect ratio.

 Using reduction cut to reduce the size of stems ‘a’ and ‘c,’ channels more growth into the selected leader stem ‘b,’ and restricts growth on stems ‘a’ and ‘c.’
 This allows ‘b’ to evolve into the dominant trunk by receiving more sunlight and nutrition, thus reducing the tree aspect ratio.

 Moderate pruning is comparable to light pruning.
-However, almost half of the tree foliage is removed to balance the tree, enhance its aesthetics.
+However, almost half of the tree foliage is removed to balance the tree, and enhance its aesthetics.
 You can use this more forceful approach if you want to leave the tree unpruned for several years or do not intend to prune the tree again.

 Main steps in structural pruning.